Skip to main content

 Are Nevada contractor bonds backed by Federal surety program carriers?

 Yes, Nevada requires bonds from Federal surety program carriers authorized to do business in Nevada.
-Given the $100,000 bond amount, carriers must demonstrate exceptional financial strength through federal Department of Treasury certification to ensure claims payment capability.
+Given the high bond amounts, carriers must demonstrate exceptional financial strength through federal Department of Treasury certification to ensure claims payment capability.

 Does Nevada participate in NASCLA reciprocity?